skumagai3/deepvoid_misc/docs/CURRICULAR_USAGE_GUIDE.md

 ### Important Note on Preprocessing

-⚠️ **The preprocessing method used for prediction MUST match the preprocessing method used during training**
+**WARNING: The preprocessing method used for prediction MUST match the preprocessing method used during training**

 Models trained with different preprocessing methods need to be evaluated with their respective preprocessing.
 Check your training logs or configuration to determine which preprocessing was used.